kuzzleio/sdk-cpp/CONTRIBUTING.md

 docker run --rm -it --network ci_default --link kuzzle -v "$(pwd)":/mnt kuzzleio/sdk-cross:gcc make clean all
 ```

+### Build with MSVC

+MSVC does not support linking with DLLs, you must use the workaround described here: https://stackoverflow.com/questions/9946322/how-to-generate-an-import-library-lib-file-from-a-dll

+In addition, you must also use the `-buildmode=c-shared` compilation option for the SDK to work properly.

 ## Compile with the SDK

 Use this commande to compile a cpp source file with the builded SDK: